 When it comes to the probate process, not only is a person dealing with the death of their loved one, but they also have to make sure all of the deceased’s affairs are in order.
 This can be a substantial undertaking.
 There are a lot of rules that must be followed to settle an estate, and you could use someone to help you through the process and take that burden off your hands.

 You need a Cary probate lawyer experienced in the complex legal challenges that come with handling the affairs of a departed loved one.
-If you need help preparing for your own estate’s probate or managing the probate process for a loved one’s property, consider speaking with a dedicated trusts and estates attorney.
-We could help you prepare for any obstacles or disputes that may arise.
+If you need help preparing for your own estate’s probate or managing the probate process for a loved one’s property, consider speaking with Cary Estate Planning.
+We can help you prepare for any obstacles or disputes that may arise.

-The most important party involved in probate, aside from the court overseeing the entire process, is the personal representative for property being distributed.
-This person is responsible for representing the decedent’s estate during the probate process, meaning they must gather all of the assets, pay off any outstanding debts, and ensure the decedent’s last wishes are carried out regarding division of their assets and property.
+The most important party involved in probate, aside from the court overseeing the entire process, is the personal representative – or executor – of the estate.
+This person is responsible for representing the decedent’s estate during the probate process, meaning they must gather all of the assets, pay off any outstanding debts, and ensure the decedent’s last wishes are carried out regarding the division of their assets and property.

 Typically, a person will be named an estate representative from a will.
 If no representative is named prior to a person’s death, the court will assign this role in the following priority order, as per North Carolina General Statutes §28A-4-1:

 Regardless of who the acting representative is, this duty comes with complex legal responsibilities.
 It is almost always a good idea for you to seek guidance and support from a Cary probate attorney before probate begins.

 Probate is used to address any property held in the deceased’s name upon their death, including solely owned bank accounts, real estate, stock holdings, and personal items such as furniture and jewelry.
 Property put in revocable living trusts, jointly owned real estate, retirement accounts with a named beneficiary, and certain other financial instruments are not eligible for distribution through probate.